wseban/Cookie-Corner/README.md

 ### Features

 - View the menu of cookies.
-- Login and create a user with ability to create an order.
+- Login and create a user with the ability to create an order.
 - Be able to add as many cookies as you want to your order.
+- Be able to update/delete orders as desired.
 - Be able to request a catering for your work or child's birthday party.

 ## Table of Contents